-Martin is a Lecturer in Epidmiology in the Veterinary Epidemiology, Economics and Public Health group (see out Google Scholar page here), the Centre for Emerging, Endemic and Exotic Diseases and an Honorary Lecturer in the Department of Infectious Disease Epidemiology at Imperial College London.
-He is also an active member of the London Centre for Negleted Tropical Disease Research and the Negelcted Tropical Disease Modelling Consortium.
+Martin is a Lecturer in Epidmiology in the Veterinary Epidemiology, Economics and Public Health centre (see out Google Scholar page here), the Centre for Emerging, Endemic and Exotic Diseases and is an Honorary Lecturer in the Department of Infectious Disease Epidemiology at Imperial College London.
+He is an active member of the London Centre for Negleted Tropical Disease Research and the Negelcted Tropical Disease Modelling Consortium.
 Martin is a mathematical epidemiologist interested in the control and elimination of tropical and zoonotic infectious diseases.

 Martin has an MA in Biological Sciences from the University of Oxford, an MSc in the Control of Infectious Diseases from the London School of Hygiene and Tropical Medicine and a PhD in Infectious Disease Epidemiology from Imperial College London.
 Before joining the Royal Veterinary College, Martin worked at the Department of Infectious Disease Epidemiology at Imperial College London.
 There, he developed infectious disease transmission models to inform public health decision making on intervention strategies aiming to eliminate human helminthiases and statistical approaches to identifying atypical drug responses to anthelmintics that are potentially indicative of emerging drug resistance.